Spottyfriend/Genesys/New_Crobuzon_Genesys.md

 ### Weapons and Armour

 New Crobuzon is not the most welcoming city in Bas-Lag.
 Any adventurer, dissident, or criminal would do well to arm themselves, and even ordinary citizens may carry a knife for self-defence.
-Given this, the militia cannot arrest every pistol-wearer and reevebow-weilding cactacae, though they may well wish to keep tabs on those who appear more heavily armed.
+Given this, the militia cannot arrest every pistol-wearer and rivebow-wielding cactacae, though they may well wish to keep tabs on those who appear more heavily armed.
 No doubt a fire-thrower would attract unwanted attention.

 Most weapons are illegal to *sell* in the city, but that does not stop New Crobuzon's criminal element from turning a profit.
-The black market exists throughout in every district, and even a respectable citizen is never too far from the right contact.
+The black market exists throughout every district, and even a respectable citizen is never too far from the right contact.
 Black market-only weapons and armour are marked 'R' for 'restricted'.

 ![Weapons and Armour](https://i.imgur.com/rSP8uSa.png)

-Below are some weapons that may benefit from further descrption.
+Below are some weapons that may benefit from further description.

 ---

 *Flintlock*

 The flintlock is the ubiquitous weapon of New Crobuzon.
-Be it the rare uniformed officer with his rifle, or the rich citizen waving a pistol from his window at a would-be burgular; the crime boss' lackey, or the vodyanoi whose return journey from the docks takes him everday through dangerous Sheck streets - a flinklock is never far from reach.
+Be it the rare uniformed officer with his rifle, or the rich citizen waving a pistol from his window at a would-be burglar; the crime boss' lackey, or the vodyanoi whose return journey from the docks takes him everyday through dangerous Sheck streets - a flintlock is never far from reach.
 They are mostly inaccurate weapons, and require regular refilling of black powder, generally carried in a powder horn or case.
 However, should the small metal ball connect with its fleshy target, it can easily be deadly.

 A much rarer type than the simple pistol or rifle flintlocks is the target-rifle.
 Reserved only for the highly trained militia and other aggressive state actors who require a more precise method of death, the target-rifle is built for accuracy and lethality.
-Though the technology of the weapon is, in many ways, the same powder-based design of the ordinary flintlock, it is a difficult to aquire weapon, even for the well-connected criminal.
+Though the technology of the weapon is, in many ways, the same powder-based design of the ordinary flintlock, it is a difficult to acquire weapon, even for the well-connected criminal.

 ---